Nathan Paetsch: Playing career

 On July 7, 2010, Paetsch signed with the Florida Panthers for one year on a one-way contract worth $525,000.
 Not making the Panthers' squad, he was waived to the Panthers' AHL affiliate, the Rochester Americans.
 On October 7, his one-way contract was traded to the Vancouver Canucks for defenseman Sean Zimmerman, on a two-way contract.
 The Canucks then loaned Paetsch and Andrew Peters back to the Americans.
 On November 1, Paetsch and Peters were removed from the Amerks roster due to curfew violations, with Paetsch moving to the Syracuse Crunch and Peters ultimately retiring.

 On June 21, 2011, Paetsch left the NHL to sign a one-year contract in Europe for the 2011–12 season, with EHC Wolfsburg of the German DEL.

 On July 9, 2012, Paetsch signed a one-year AHL contract with the Grand Rapids Griffins for the 2012–13 season.
 Paetsch won the Calder Cup with the Griffins in 2013.
 On July 9, 2013, Paetsch re-signed a two-year AHL contract with the Grand Rapids Griffins through the 2014–15 season.

 During the 2014–15 season, Paetsch eight goals and 30 assists, in 75 games.
 His 30 assists ranked second on the team, and his 38 points tied for fifth overall on the team and 12th among all AHL defensemen, marking his highest-scoring season since 2005–06 with Rochester.

 On July 6, 2015, Paetsch signed a two-year AHL contract with the Grand Rapids Griffins.

 After leading the Griffins as captain to their second Calder Cup in the 2016–17 season, before leaving as a free agent after five years with the club.
 On September 12, 2017, he opted to continue in the AHL in signing a one-year contract in a return to the Rochester Americans.

 Paetsch announced his retirement after 17 professional seasons in December 2020.

+On July 10, 2023, the Rochester Americans announced the hiring of Paetsch as an assistant coach.